AbrarSoul/ECG-data-analysis-to-detect-coronary-artery-disease-CAD-/Problem Overview.md

 # 3. Correlation and regression between two variables

-**3.1** Investigate whether there is a statistically significant linear correlation between ST depression, ST/HR index, and ΔRWA in both patients with CAD and those without CAD.
+**3.1** Investigate whether there is a statistically significant linear correlation between ST depression, ST/HR index, and ΔRWA in both a) patients with CAD and b) patients without CAD.

-**3.2** Determine the equation and significance level for the linear regression between maximum heart rate (maxHR) and age in patients with and without CAD.
-Utilize the formula for predicted maximum heart rate (205 - 0.5 x age or 220 - age) commonly used in clinical practice.
-Provide plots illustrating the relationship.
+**3.2** In clinical practice, the predicted maximum heart rate = 205 - 0.5 x age (or =220-age).
+This is used as a target heart rate when performing clinical exercise test.
+Give the equation and significance level for linear regression between maxHR and age a) in patient without CAD b) in patients with CAD.
+Presents also the plots

 **3.3** Conduct regression analysis to explore the relationship between maxHR and ST depression, as well as between maxHR and ST/HR index.

-**3.4** Assess whether age and ΔRWA exhibit significant correlation when analyzed together in the total population, considering patients with and without CAD.
-Offer explanations for any observed differences from separate analyses.
+**3.4** The age and ΔRWA do not correlate significantly in patients with CAD and without CAD when tested separately.
+Test the situation in total population.
+Give reasons for your finding.